Carreau/posts/18-planning-an-early-death-for-python-2.md

 Despite having mostly Python developers, the workshop was welcoming for developer of other communities like C, C++, Julia, R, etc.. as one of the goal was to improve cross language operability.

 One of the things that though is still holding back datascience and the advance of the tooling around it in the Python community is the old code which are still requiring Legacy Python 2.7 .
 We thus decided hod a small working group to plan a early death for Legacy Python.

-## move over Legacy Python once and for all.
+## Move over Legacy Python once and for all.

 In collaboration with many developers among @jiffyclub, @tacasswell, @kbarbary,
 @teoliphant, @pzwang, @ogrisel, we discussed different options to push Legacy